- Best Gas Tankless Water Heater Comparison

 Tankless water heaters come in two main varieties, electric and gas.
 Both electric and gas heaters have their strengths and weaknesses.
 Overall natural gas tankless water heaters are seen to be the most user-friendly and efficient.

-In terms of upfront cost, electric water heaters are the clear winner.
+In terms of upfront cost, electric tankless water heaters are the clear winner.
 They are much less complex products to design, develop, and produce.
 As such they are much cheaper to buy.

 Buying Tip: Don’t worry too much about the up front cost of the heater, there are long term factors that are more important economically.